-Officer's knowledge and experience (including feedback from frontline staff).
-Actions included within the Local Child Poverty Action Report have been collated from Services within Inverclyde, NHS GGC, Inverclyde HSCP and 3 rd Sector.
-Officers have immense understanding, many years experience and knowledge of their Service Area and the links to poverty.
 Equalities monitoring data.
 A reduction in child poverty is likely to be of significant benefit to a wide range of people with protected characteristics that often experience higher rates of poverty.
-User feedback (including complaints) Stakeholders Other Stakeholders are currently invited to provide feedback on the draft Local Child Poverty Action Report prior to submission on or before 30 th June 2019.
+User feedback (including complaints) Stakeholders Other Stakeholders are currently invited to provide feedback on the draft Local Child Poverty Action Report prior to submission on or before 30th June 2019.
+What information gaps are there?
 What information gaps are there?